zenon-mesic/hzz_job_scrapper/README.md

 # HZZ Job Scrapper

 ## Description
-Scraps jobs in Brodsko-posavska county listed on the Croatian employment office website and creates a web page (`output/index.html`) with a table overview of that allows quick filtering.
+Scraps jobs in Brodsko-posavska county listed on the Croatian employment office website and creates a web page (`output/index.html`) with a table overview that allows quick filtering.

 ## Legal Notice
 Distributing data from Croatian employment office website to third-parties is prohibited without written consent.
 Read their [Terms and Services](https://www.hzz.hr/uvjeti-koristenja/) for more info.